muhammad-wei/dancing-girl/README.md

 - Music-reactive brick visualizer powered by the Web Audio API
 - Bilingual interface (English/中文) with rotating dance quotes
 - Keyboard shortcuts plus click-to-trigger special moves on the ASCII dancer
+- Offline-friendly shell caching via a service worker

 ## Quickstart
 1) From the project root, start a simple server (needed for loading ASCII frames): `python3 -m http.server 8000`
-2) Open `http://localhost:8000/dancing-girl.html` in a modern browser
+2) Open `http://localhost:8000/index.html` in a modern browser
 3) Click **Dancing** to start the animation (music auto-starts); use **Reset** to return to the initial state

 ## Controls